perama-v/perama-v.github.io/docs/cairo/examples/building_blocks/skeleton/program_starknet.md

 the priveilege of running python code.
 - No `main()`.
 Well, users are calling functions through the ABI now, so no need for a single entry point!

-The decision of how to decide whether to write a SHARP-based-programs or StarkNet-based-contracts will be addressed elsewhere.

 ### **Minimum Verfifiable Contract**